yoctopuce/yoctolib_uwp/README.md

 		List of files contained in this archive

-* RELEASE.ms
+* RELEASE.txt

 		Release notes

 * Documentation/

-		API Reference, in HTML and PDF format
+		API Reference, in HTML

 * Examples/

-		Directory with sample programs in C#
+		Directory with sample Visual Studio 2017 project written C#

 * Sources/

-		Source code of the high-level library (in C#)
+		Source files (in C#) of the library to include in an UWP project